alisw/AliPhysics/MUON/READMEcalib.txt

 AliMUONCDB class is used to populate the CDB with fake calibration objects for testing purposes.
 Real calibration data will normally be handled by the Shuttle (see READMEshuttle).

-The various WriteXXX() methods may be used to populate MUON tracker and trigger information.
+The various WriteXXX() static methods may be used to populate MUON tracker and trigger information.
 A full set of calibration data types can be created from scratch using, from the Root prompt (from within the $ALICE_ROOT/MUON directory to get the correct